 MEV refers to the potential that a block producer can maliciously reorder or suppress transactions, or another participant in a blockchain can propose a transaction or take other action to gain a benefit that was not intended to be available to them.

 This requirement entails a careful judgement by the auditor, of how the Tested Code is vulnerable to MEV attacks, and what mitigation strategies are appropriate.
 Some approaches are discussed further in .
-Many attack types need to be considered, including at least Censorship Attacks, Future Block Attacks, and Timing Attacks (Front-Running, Back-Running, and Sandwich Attacks).
-See also the Related Requirements [S] No Exact Balance Check, [M] Sources of Randomness, [M] Don't misuse block data, and [Q] Protect against Oracle Manipulation, and [Q] Protect against Front-running.
+Many attack types need to be considered, including Ordering Attacks.
+See also the Related Requirements [S] No Exact Balance Check, [M] Sources of Randomness, [M] Don't Misuse Block Data, and [Q] Protect against Oracle Failure, and [Q] Protect against Ordering Attacks.

 [Q] Protect Against Governance Takeovers